cmwedin/NoiseGenerators/README.md

 ## Displaying the Noise Textures
 While experimenting with different types of textures and texture parameters you may find it helpful to display the generated texture in the scene to better see the effect.
 Using [noise generator components](#using-a-monobehaviour-component) is recommended for this purpose.
 While you can see the generated texture by control clicking on the "Noise Texture" field in the editor, it can be difficult to distinguish changes after modifying the parameters, regenerating the texture, and re-opening the preview window.
 To alleviate this, we provide a "NoiseTextureDisplay" component that can show the texture in the scene and update the display whenever its regenerated.
 To use this, simply add the `NoiseTextureDisplay` component to an empty game object, the component will handle setting up the other components needed to display the texture for you (although for completeness it is recommended you set the mesh to the default quad and the material to an unlit texture), and resize the game object as desired.
 Once the size and position of the object is set up appropriately, add the generator component you wish to display the texture of to the `Texture Generator` editor field of the `NoiseTextureDisplay` component.
 Then, whenever the texture of that generator component is recreated, the object displaying it in the scene will be updated accordingly

+# Package Implementation Details
-# Pseudo-Random Number generation approach
+## Pseudo-Random Number generation approach

 This package uses a "permuted congruential generator" (more commonly known as PCG) algorithm  as it lies on the pareto-fronter of random quality vs performance (see [Hash Functions for GPU Rendering](https://jcgt.org/published/0009/03/02/)).
 The particular PCG procedure this package uses is (as implemented in HLSL):